 6. How long should objects be on exhibit?
 Always consider the object condition, duration of the exhibit, exhibit case lighting and relative humidity, case conditions, and the inherent value of the object when you determine how long to leave the object on exhibit.
-Even if you're using conservation-safe exhibit cases and maintaining an appropriate environment, most organic items and light sensitive materials such as feathers, watercolors, original historic photographs or blueprints should not be exhibited for more than several months at a time.
-It is advisable to exhibit reproductions of particularly sensitive items such as historic photographs or blueprints.
+Even if you're using conservation-safe exhibit cases and maintaining an appropriate environment, most organic items and light sensitive materials such as feathers, watercolors, original historic photographs or blueprints should not be exhibit reproductions of particularly sensitive items such as historic photographs or blueprints.
 Consult with a conservator when you determine how long an object should be exhibited.